Presentation

 Founded in the 1950s, following a marriage between two winemaking families, one from Vosne-Romanée and the other from Magny-lès-Villers, Domaine Jayer-Gilles is located in Magny, in the Gilles family home, which dates from 1886.
 As with most farms established in the post war years, polyculture was the norm.

-Today, André Hoffmann is the owner of Domaine Hoffmann-Jayer and it is Alexandre Vernet, a young Burgundian chosen by André, who is the new manager and winemaker.
+Since 2017, André Hoffmann has been the owner of Domaine Hoffmann-Jayer and Alexandre Vernet, a young Burgundian, is the manager and winemaker.

 Philosophy